-World Cup failure cost Scotland £8m - Maxwell
+World Cup failure cost Scotland £8m - SFA chief

-Scotland missed out on £8m by failing to reach 2022 World Cup
+Scotland missed out on £8m by failing to reach 2022 World Cup, says SFA chief

 Last updated on .From the section Scotland

-Scotland missed out on around £8m by failing to qualify for this year's men's World Cup, revealed Ian Maxwell, who is backing manager Steve Clarke in the wake of "knee-jerk" criticism.
+Scotland missed out on around £8m by failing to qualify for this year's men's World Cup, according to Scottish FA chief executive Ian Maxwell.

+But he is backing manager Steve Clarke in the wake of "knee-jerk" criticism.

-After a meek play-off loss to Ukraine, the Scot were stunned 3-0 by Republic of Ireland in the Nations League.
+After a meek play-off loss to Ukraine, the Scots were stunned 3-0 by Republic of Ireland in the Nations League.

-Scottish FA chief executive Maxwell says that Dublin defeat, which came in between wins over Armenia, was due to the players' World Cup heartbreak.
+Maxwell said that defeat, which came in between wins over Armenia, was due to the players' World Cup heartbreak.
+"It definitely hangs about," he said.

 - Scottish VAR to run in background before launch